 How the intelligent snowball method works

-The snowball method isn’t completely wrong; it’s just slightly off-mark.
+The snowball method isn’t completely wrong and neither is the avalanche method; they're just slightly off-mark.
 What I suggest using instead is called the intelligent snowball method.

 1) List out all of your debts — amount owed and the interest rate – in order from smallest to largest